waqasraz/code-context/README.md

 - `--llm-header <KEY:VALUE>`: Additional headers for LLM API requests (repeatable, format: 'key:value')
 - `--ignore <PATTERN>`: Glob patterns for files/directories to ignore (repeatable)
 - `--show-tree`: Include a directory tree structure in the output
+- `--use-embeddings`: Use embedding-based relevance detection for more accurate results
+- `--embedding-model <MODEL>`: Model to use for embeddings (default: "nomic-embed-text")
+- `--embedding-url <URL>`: URL for embedding API (default: "http://localhost:11434/api/embeddings")

 ### Environment Variables